-- Assemble and maintain the register of more able and talented pupils, in accordance with whole school tracking and departmental identification. - Lead staff discussion and raise awareness through INSET provision and the sharing of best practice. - Liaise with subject leaders and heads of year. - Audit MAT provision, including details of extension / enrichment activities within and outside the curriculum in each department. - Identify, publicise and mentor pupils targeted to achieve A\/A grades in KS4. - Support school leaders in maintaining and advancing the A\/A performance indicator. - Organise, promote and run the annual Mensa tests. - Attend Seren Foundation network meetings and promote within the school - Identify pupils who are suitable for inclusion of the Seren Foundation. - Participate in appropriate professional development opportunities that enhances the delivery of MAT strategies access the school - Extend opportunities for pupils by linking with other schools and agencies. - Maintain all policy documents and develop provision across the school.
+- Assemble and maintain the register of more able and talented pupils, in accordance with whole school tracking and departmental identification - Lead staff discussion and raise awareness through INSET provision and the sharing of best practice - Liaise with Heads of department and subject teachers - Identify, publicise and arrange mentoring of pupils targeted to achieve A/A grades in their GCSEs - Support school leaders in maintaining and advancing the A/A performance indicator. - Inform themselves about the work of the Seren Foundation and identify pupils who are suitable for inclusion in their work - Participate in appropriate professional development opportunities that enhances the delivery of MAT strategies access the school - Extend opportunities for pupils by linking with other schools and agencies - Maintain all policy documents and develop provision across the school.

-Heads of year
+Heads of Department